5 Easy Middle Eastern Appetizers to Elevate Your Shawarma Experience

 5. Pickled Vegetables—A Tangy, Crunchy Addition

-Middle Eastern appetizers of pickled vegetables, also known as “torshi” or “turshi,” are a staple in shawarma shops.
+Middle Eastern pickled vegetables, also known as “torshi” or “turshi,” are a staple in shawarma shops and an essential component of any authentic mezze platter.
 These crunchy, tangy pickles are made with carrots, turnips, cucumbers, and sometimes even cauliflower, brined in vinegar and spices.
 The acidity and crunch of pickled vegetables cut through the richness of shawarma meat, making each bite more balanced.
 They add a burst of flavor and texture, ensuring that your meal doesn’t feel too heavy.

 You can make quick homemade pickles by slicing vegetables and soaking them in a mixture of vinegar, water, salt, and a pinch of sugar for at least an hour.
 For a more traditional flavor, add garlic and whole spices like coriander seeds.